 The affiliated programs include the following Monash Business School programs:

-The affiliation means the Bachelor programs cover a minimum of 70 percent of the Level 1 topics, while the postgraduate program (the Master of Applied Finance) covers a minimum of 70 percent of all three topic levels, of the CFA Program Candidate Body of KnowledgeTM including a continued commitment to covering CFA Institute ethical and professional standards.
+The affiliation means the Bachelor programs cover a minimum of 70 percent of the Level 1 topics, while the postgraduate program (i.e. Master of Advanced Finance (MAF)) covers a minimum of 70 percent of all three topic levels, of the CFA Program Candidate Body of KnowledgeTM including a continued commitment to covering CFA Institute ethical and professional standards.

 Recognition as part of the CFA Institute University Affiliation Program signals to potential students, employers and the marketplace that the business school's curriculum is closely tied to professional practice and is well suited to preparing students for employment in the finance and investment industry, and for attempting the CFA exams.